-In June 2005, the Emerging Issues Task Force ("EITF") reached a consensus on Issue No. 05-2 "The Meaning of 'Conventional Convertible Debt Instrument' in EITF Issue No. 00-19, 'Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.'"
+In June 2005, the Emerging Issues Task Force ("EITF") reached a consensus on Issue No. 05-2 "The Meaning of 'Conventional Convertible Debt Instrument' in EITF Issue No. 00-19, 'Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock."
 Issuers of convertible debt are required by Statement 133 to evaluate whether it is necessary to separate the "embedded" conversion feature from the debt contract and account for the conversion feature as if it were a separate derivative instrument.
 If the issuer determines that the embedded conversion feature would be classified in equity if it were a freestanding instrument, the conversion feature is not separated from the debt contract.
 EITF 00-19's criteria must be applied to determine whether a conversion feature qualifies for equity classification, but it exempts a conversion feature embedded in a "conventional convertible debt instrument" from some of the criteria.
 EITF 05-2 requires convertible instruments that may be settled in a combination of cash or shares, e.g., those referred to as "Instrument C" in EITF 90-19, and instruments that may be convertible into a variable number of shares are not "conventional."
-As a result, nonconventional instruments would need to satisfy all requirements of EITF 00-19 to support a conclusion that the conversion feature does not require accounting separate from that for the debt contract.
-The adoption of this Issue resulted in recognition of the beneficial conversion feature from the senior convertible notes issued in August 2005 as liabilities of \$959 as of December 31, 2005 and a gain of \$3,849 from the change in fair value of beneficial conversion feature liabilities for the year ended December 31, 2005 (see Note 14).
+As a result, nonconventional instruments would need to satisfy all requirements of EITF 00-19 to support a conclusion that the conversion feature from the senior convertible notes issued in March 2004, which was exchanged in August 2004, and August 2005 as liabilities of \$1,792 and \$6,650 as of December 31, 2005 and 2004, respectively, and a gain of \$9,118 and \$2,093 from the change in fair value of beneficial conversion feature liabilities for the year ended December 31, 2005 and 2004, respectively (see Note 15).